-In the mid-1990s, all Maryland PSAPs achieved "enhanced" capability when each became able to display Automatic Number Information (ANI) and Automatic Location Information (ALI) for wireline 9-1-1 calls.
+In the mid-1990s, all Maryland PSAPs achieved "enhanced" capability when each became able to display ANI and ALI for wireline 9-1-1 calls.
 Prior to the adoption of 9-1-1 as the statewide emergency telephone number, emergency services were requested through unique local phone exchanges to police and fire service agencies, or by dialing "0" for the telephone company operator.
 The caller's phone number and address were not displayed to the call taker.

 The advent and proliferation of wireless communications caused the public safety community to demand the same "enhanced" capability provided by their wireline counterparts.
 The Federal Communications Commission (FCC) required the wireless industry to provide the ANI/ALI data of a wireless caller to the PSAP.
 Today, the wireless industry is in compliance with the FCC regulations and has been able to provide enhanced wireless service to technologically capable PSAPs.
-In June 2005, Maryland became only the eighth state in the nation to have all 24 primary PSAPs receive and display the ANI and ALI information from wireless 9-1-1 calls.
+In June 2005, Maryland became only the eighth state in the nation to have all 24 primary PSAPs receive and display the ANI/ALI information from wireless 9-1-1 calls.

-During 2021, the Board continued to approve county project funding requests to update various PSAP phone systems and mapping capacity to receive and display enhanced wireless data.
-The caller location information (ALI) provided through enhanced wireless service is received at the PSAP in measurements of latitude and longitude.
-Mapping of this information is required to facilitate meaningful application in processing the 9-1-1 call.
-The Board, working with the Maryland Department of Information Technology (DoIT) obtained statewide aerial-photography to assist Maryland counties to update and maintain the accuracy of their mapping capacity.
+During FY 2022, the Board continued to approve county project funding requests to update various PSAP phone systems and mapping capacity to receive and display enhanced wireless data.
+The caller location information (ALI) provided through enhanced wireless service is received at the PSAP in measurements of latitude and Mapping of this information is required to facilitate meaningful lonaitude. application in processing the 9-1-1 call.
+The Board, working with the Maryland of Information obtained Department Technology (DoIT) statewide aerial-photography to assist Maryland counties in updating and maintaining the accuracy of their mapping capacity.
 This collaborative effort of providing current statewide aerial-photography to PSAPs is ongoing.

-In coordination with the Board, Voice over Internet Protocol (VoIP) and Telematics emergency 9-1-1 services are now being directed through the Verizon selective router to the appropriate PSAP in the same fashion as traditional communication services, with caller related emergency information displayed to the call taker.
+In coordination with the Board, VoIP, and Telematics emergency 9-1-1 services are being directed through the Verizon selective router to the appropriate PSAP in the same fashion as traditional communication services, with caller-related emergency information displayed to the call taker.